OCTRI/REDCap-Vizr/README.md

 # Vizr Permissions

-By default, all users of a project with Vizr enabled may view charts.
+All users of a project with Vizr enabled may view charts.

 For users that also need to create, edit, and delete charts you must give them **Project Design and Setup** rights.
 To do so follow these steps: